The Wanicare Foundation

 • Running programs to protect endangered wild animals and improve or maintain their natural habitat

 We have a 4 person team to make a difference for wildlife.
 With this team we support the Indonesian staff of 20 keepers, managers, vets and support at Cikananga.
 Also we run our own independent projects.

-Willemijn Eggen – General Manager Cikananga Wildlife Rescue Program & General Manager Wanicare – Contact
+Willemijn Eggen – Cikananga Wildlife Rescue Program Manager & Founder and Manager Wanicare – Contact